apache/cordova-docs/www/docs/en/dev/platform_plugin_versioning_ref/index.md

   Removes the `cordova-plugin-device` plugin from the project and deletes its entry from `package.json`.

-  _Note: If the plugin definiton existed in `config.xml` from a previous version of Cordova-CLI, it will also be removed from `config.xml`._
+  _Note: If the plugin definiton existed in `config.xml` from a previous version of Cordova CLI, it will also be removed from `config.xml`._

 ### Restoring Plugins